ssMaritime

 MS Port Sydney

-Later names: Akrotiri Express.
-Daphne, Switzerland, Ocean Monarch
+Later names: Akrotiri Express, Daphne, Switzerland, Ocean Monarch

-Currently cruising as the Princess Daphne
+Currently cruising as ~ Princess Daphne

 MS Port Sydney as built - Each Passenger received a copy of this postcard in their cabin